Nerko69/powder/readme.txt

 Requires at least: 6.0
 Tested up to: 6.0
 Requires PHP: 5.6
-Stable tag: 0.5.0
+Stable tag: 0.5.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Simple by design, Powder is a base WordPress block theme created for Full Site Editing.
-Build something exquisite for yourself, pair it with a child theme, or even launch that dreamy client project with it.
-Whatever you choose, please enjoy it.
+Build something for yourself, pair it with a child theme, or launch your client project with it.
+Whatever you choose to use it for, I hope that you enjoy it.
+NOTE: This theme is best served with the Gutenberg plugin active.

+= 0.5.1 =

+Temporarily revert code.

 = 0.5.0 =